Skip to main content

 Account setup

 Account activation and user invitation apply to all CoreWeave users.
-If your team uses SUNK, admins must also complete a separate user provisioning step before users can SSH into Slurm login nodes.
+If your team uses SUNK, admins must also complete a separate user provisioning step before you can connect to Slurm login nodes over SSH.

 Activate your account